 Post COVID-19 Workplace Preparedness

-In today’s episode Colin Rooke and Paul Martin talk about transitioning back to the workplace, following the COVID-19 pandemic.
+Transitioning back into the workplace, following the COVID-19 pandemic.

 Listen to the full episode here, or read the full transcript below